chapter 07

 The first effect of forcing myself to slow down was realizing I wasn't a kid anymore.
 Life raced on and we all seemed oblivious to it.
 In Rome.

-I knew that I was one of the fortunate, coming from a line of plunderers.
-In the world outside of our father's stolen and lost land, I was the king.
-A king with no kingdom, no great wealth, and no belief in his or anyone else's forefathers.
+I knew that I was one of the fortunate, coming from a line of sheepherders, warriors and plunderers.
+In the theater of our father’s stolen and lost land, I was the king.
+A king with no kingdom, no great wealth, and no belief in his or anyone else’s forefathers.

 "Jesus, I've been looking all over for you."

-"We have an application from Galilee.
-Do you know the fellow."
+“We have an application from Nazareth.
+You wouldn’t happen to know the fellow.”

 "Good answer, Jesus.
 I'll send for your friend and mentor."

-"We are the gods, Charus.
+“We are the gods, Charus.
 I know this.
-I can't make you believe it but I can see it.
-We are children.
+I don’t know how to prove it but I can see it.
+We are still infants.
+Not yet awake.
 Animal gods.
-It's crazy.
-But I get the strangest feeling we have only just realized we are here.
-We've just awoken."
+It’s crazy.
+I am certain that we have only just realized we are here.
+We’ve not yet awoken.”

 "Jesus Christ, I love your philosophy and if there is such thing as animal becoming god, you are among the first."

-"They want to wake up, Charus.
-I can see their souls straining to become present.
-We are just far too stubborn."
+“They want to wake up, Charus.
+I can see their spirits straining to become present.
+We are just far too stubborn and comfortable in our known hell.
+We don’t want to leave our cages.”

 "I have one other applicant I want you to read through.
 He's from the west."

 Charus was more like a father to me than my magistrate.
-I was so much like the Jews before me that it frightened me.
+I was so much like the Jews of our stories that it frightened me.

-I didn't want to be the same thing.
+I didn’t want to be a king of that theater.
 I wanted a world where people had access to the same heaven I had.
+Where the term Jew simply had no meaning.
+Where everyone belonged to the family of gentiles.

 "Wonderful.
 I have one more."